Skip to main content

 • Memory care is specifically designed for individuals with Alzheimer’s or dementia.

-• Staff in memory care receive specialized training in dementia behaviors.
+• Staff in memory care receive specialized, ongoing training in dementia behaviors.

-• Facilities feature enhanced security to prevent wandering (elopement).
+• Memory care facilities feature enhanced security to prevent wandering (elopement).

-• Memory care is typically 20-30% more expensive than standard assisted living.
+• Due to the specialized care, memory care is typically 20-30% more expensive than standard assisted living.

 SeniorPathways Newsletters